 The contents of the User field differ depending on whether the field addresses a STA in a non-MU-MIMO allocation in an RU or a STA in an MU-MIMO allocation in an RU(#8961, #8963).
-Irrespective of whether the allocation is for a STA in a non-MU-MIMO or an MU-MIMO allocation, the size of the user field is the same.
+Irrespective of whether the allocation is for a STA in a non-MU-MIMO or an MU-MIMO allocation, the size of the User field is the same.

 The User field for a non-MU-MIMO allocation contains the fields shown in Table 28-24 - Fields of the User field for a non-MU-MIMO allocation.